SalatielBairros/multilabel-classification/README.md

 > The `reload` option is used to reload the code when it changes and should be used only when developing.

 For te API, the Documentation can be found at [http://localhost:8000/docs](http://localhost:8000/docs).

+## Controllers and endpoints

+All controllers have two endpoints:
+1. `/predict`: used to predict the labels of a question.
+2. `/evaluation`: used to evaluate the model.

+### logistic
+Classification using Binary Relevante (`OneVsRestClassifier`) with Logistic Regression.

+### mlknn
+Classification using the Multilabel K-Nearest Neighbors (`MLKNN`).
+This algorithm is from the [scikit-multilearn](https://scikit-multilearn.readthedocs.io/en/latest/index.html) library, but because the last release is out of date with the last version of scikit-learn, the code from scikit-multilearn repository is copied here.

+### classifier-chain
+Classification using the Classifier Chain (`ClassifierChain`) with Logistic Regression.